Particular/docs.particular.net/nservicebus/operations/tuning.md

 ## Parellism

-The configure allowed concurrency limit is the limit that NServiceBus enforces but NServiceBus will not enforce parellism.
+The configured concurrency limit is the limit that NServiceBus enforces, but NServiceBus will not enforce parallelism.

 > [!NOTE]
 > Behavior can very between transports and between different versions of the same transport.